-On June 2, 2021, the State of Louisiana, Division of Administration (the "State") and a putative class of Louisiana law enforcement districts filed a Petition (as amended on October 4, 2021, the "Petition"), in the 19th Judicial District Court for the Parish of East Baton Rouge against i3-Software & Services, LLC ("S&S"), a subsidiary of the Company located in Shreveport, Louisiana, the Company, i3 Verticals, LLC, the current leader of the S&S business, the former leader of the S&S business, and 1120 South Pointe Properties, LLC ("South Pointe"), the former owner of the assets of the S&S business.
+On June 2, 2021, the State of Louisiana, Division of Administration (the "State") and a putative class of Louisiana law enforcement districts (collectively "Plaintiffs") filed a Petition (as amended on October 4, 2021, the "Petition"), in the 19th Judicial District Court for the Parish of East Baton Rouge against i3-Software & Services, LLC ("S&S"), a subsidiary of the Company located in Shreveport, Louisiana, the Company, i3 Verticals, LLC, the current leader of the S&S business, the former leader of the S&S business, and 1120 South Pointe Properties, LLC ("South Pointe"), the former owner of the assets of the S&S business (collectively "Defendants").
 See State of Louisiana, by and through its Division of Administration, East Baton Rouge Parish Law Enforcement District, by and through the duly elected East Baton Rouge Parish Sheriff, Sid J. Gautreaux, III, et. al., individually and as class representatives vs. i3-Software & Services, LLC; 1120 South Pointe Properties, LLC, formerly known as Software and Services of Louisiana, L.L.C.; i3 Verticals, Inc.; i3 Verticals, LLC; Gregory R. Teeters; and Scott Carrington.

 The Petition was amended on October 4, 2021 to add a putative class of Louisiana sheriffs (the "Sheriffs") and subsequently removed to the United States District Court for the Middle District of Louisiana.
 The Petition seeks monetary damages for the cost of network remediation of \$15,000 purportedly spent by the State and \$7,000 purportedly spent by the Sheriffs, return of purchase prices, potential additional expenses related to remediation and any obligation to notify parties of an alleged data breach as and if required by applicable law, and reasonable attorneys' fees.
 The claimed damages relate to a third-party remote access software product used in connection with services provided by S&S to certain Louisiana Parish law enforcement districts and alleged inadequacies in the Company's cybersecurity practices.
 Plaintiffs moved to remand the action to state court on November 5, 2021, and the motion was referred to a magistrate to make a report and recommendation to the district court judge.
-On July 5, 2022 the magistrate recommended that the matter be remanded to state court.
-On July 19, 2022 the Company and all other defendants filed objections to the recommendation.
+On July 5, 2022, the magistrate recommended that the matter be remanded to state court.
+On July 19, 2022, the Company and all other defendants filed objections to the recommendation.
 On August 3, 2022, the Plaintiffs filed a response to those objections.
-On August 16, 2022, the district court granted the Plaintiffs' motion to remand, and all Defendants appealed, filling their opening appellant brief on October 28, 2022.
-The Plaintiffs' appellee brief is due November 28, 2022.
+On August 16, 2022, the district court granted the Plaintiffs' motion to remand, and all Defendants appealed.
+Oral argument on this motion in front of the United States Fifth Circuit Court of Appeals took place on April 4, 2023, and on September 1, 2023, the Fifth Circuit panel affirmed the District Court order to remand the case back to state court.
+On September 29, 2023, all Defendants-Appellants filed a Petition for Rehearing En Banc, which the Plaintiffs-Appellees opposed on October 12, 2023.
+The parties await a decision on that motion.